Communities for a Lifetime

 Communities for a Lifetime (CFAL) is a statewide program of the Florida Department of Elder Affairs that aims to make all communities a safe and nurturing place for people of all ages, especially older adults.
 CFAL helps cities, towns, and counties improve the lives of their residents through continuous assessment and improvement, while promoting a spirit of community.

-The elder housing unit focuses on independent housing and assisted living planning and policy development.
-The unit provides technical assistance and disseminates senior housing and supportive services information to local governments, community organizations, providers, state agencies and the general public, working to address senior housing and supportive services needs.
+The elder Housing Unit focuses on independent housing and assisted living planning and policy development.
+The unit provides technical assistance and disseminates senior housing and supportive services information to local governments, community organizations, providers, state agencies, and the general public and works to address senior housing and supportive services needs.
 One goal of the unit is to ensure that elder interests are represented on relevant committees and workgroups that address housing and assisted living issues.
 Read more about this program.

 Health and Wellness Program - Provides services through Older Americans Title III D funding from the Administration on Community Living to the local Aging and Disability Resource Centers.
-The services being delivered have been researched and studied.
-These are evidence-based interventions which have been proven to be effective in making heaslthier lifestyle choices.
-There are many types of evidence-based interventions.
-These include chronic disease self-management programs, falls prevention programs, fitness programs, nutrition programs, strength and balance programs, mental health programs, and many others.
+These are evidence-based interventions that have been proven to be effective in making healthier lifestyle choices and include chronic disease self-management programs, falls prevention programs, fitness programs, nutrition programs, strength and balance programs, and mental health programs.

 Return to Top